A-11 offense: CFL

 The A-11 was also not legal under Canadian football rules.
 There is no scrimmage kick exemption in the Canadian Football League (CFL).
 Persons who wish to change position from an eligible to an ineligible receiver (or vice versa) must physically change their uniform to a number that reflects their eligibility, and must seek permission from the official to do so.

 Furthermore, until the end of the 2008 season the CFL rule book dictated that a designated quarterback must take all snaps, which made the two-quarterback system used by the A-11 (as well as offenses such as the Wildcat) illegal in the CFL.
 This rule was removed in CFL, mainly so that the Wildcat formation could be used.
 However, the A-11 is still unusable.

 A11FL

 The A-11 Football League (A11FL) was a proposed professional spring outdoor football league that was led in part by A-11 creators Kurt Bryan and Steve Humphries and planned on utilizing the A-11 offense exclusively.
 The A11FL was scheduled to debut in May 2014 with two nationally televised "Showcase Games" and then kick off its first regular season with eight teams in March 2015.
 However, the exhibition games and the 2015 season were cancelled in April 2014.
 Soon after, the A11FL announced on its Facebook page that it was abandoning the idea of using the A-11 offense but that some of its founders would try to establish a different spring football league, though no further developments were announced.
-In 2019, Bryan was named head coach of the Oakland Panthers indoor football team.
+In 2019, Bryan was named head coach of the Oakland Panthers indoor football team; in 2024, he accepted a similar position with the Stockton Crusaders.